A Bayes-Motivated Quadratic-Form Test for High-Dimensional Mean Testing: Two sample mean test based on the Bayes factor

 \section{Two sample mean test based on the Bayes factor}

 Assume having the following two samples

 we are interested in testing \eqref{h0h1}, that is, if they share a common mean vector.
 The Gaussian assumption is standard in the existing literature.
-It is important for obtaining a closed-form expression of the Bayes posterior distributions in \eqref{eq: bayes factor} for constructing the test statistic.
-However, we will show in Section~\ref{sec: numerical} that the constructed test can be applied to sub-Gaussian distributions.
+It is important for obtaining a closed-form expression of the Bayes posterior distributions in \eqref{eq: bayes factor} for constructing the test statistic. \tcr{The theoretical results in this paper are established under the Gaussian assumption, which is common in the literature on Bayes factor-based test statistics; see, for example, \cite{wang2021bayesian, jiang2022two}.
+Extending the proposed framework to spherically symmetric errors would substantially complicate both the derivation of the test statistic and the analysis of its asymptotic distribution and power; see, for example, \cite{wang2024bayesian}.
+We therefore leave this extension for future work. } Further, we will show in Section~\ref{sec: numerical} that the constructed test can be applied to sub-Gaussian distributions as empirical evidence of robustness.

 Our test statistic is based on the closed-form expression of the Bayes factor, defined as

 where $\pi(\Theta|H_0)$ and $\pi(\Theta|H_1)$ are the specified prior distributions for the unknown parameters $\Theta = (\mu_1, \mu_2, \Sigma)$ under $H_0$ and $H_1$, respectively.
 Following \cite{jiang2022two}, under the null